 Karen McRae was appointed as an Employer Trustee effective April 19, 2016.
 She sits on the Finance and Administration Committee.
 Ms. McRae has deep experience in the finance, pension and mutual fund industries.
 She previously worked as Senior Vice President, Investments at the Mackenzie Financial Corporation.
 Ms. McRae sits on the Board of Trustees of the Anglican Church of Canada Pension Fund and on the Trinity College Investment Committee.
 She holds an ICD.D designation, an MBA/LL.B from York University and a B.A.
 (Hons.
 Economics) from the University of Toronto.

 Alnasir Samji has served as an Employer Trustee since 2010.
-He is Co-Chair of the Finance and Administration Committee and sits on the Audit Committee.
-Managing Principal at Alderidge Consulting Inc., he has in the past been a Principal at Towers Perrin (now Towers Watson), specializing in pension and actuarial consulting.
+He is Co-Chair of the Finance and Administration Committee and Co-Chair of the Audit Committee.
+Managing Principal at Alderidge Consulting Inc., he has in the past been a Principal at Towers Perrin (now Willis Towers Watson), specializing in pension and actuarial consulting.
 He is Chair of the Pension Committee on the Torstar Board of Directors, and has previously chaired the Pension Committee of the United Way of Greater Toronto.
 Mr. Samji is a Fellow of the Canadian Institute of Actuaries.

 Don Smith was appointed as an Employee Trustee in 2013.
 He is Co-Chair of the Audit Committee and sits on the Finance and Administration Committee.
 He is a faculty member in the School of Business at Georgian College, where he has served for 20 years.
 As a Chartered Accountant, he has been a member of CICA and OICA committees concerned with member education and accounting standards development.
 Mr. Smith has an MBA from York University and a Diploma in Education from the University of Western Ontario.